LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 If this is the case: ask for help on the telegram group.

-Before you share please rename your workspace.
+Before you share, please rename your workspace.

 Click on “Settings & Members” in the top left corner.

-Then under the “Settings” header click the workspace section.
+Then under the “Settings” header, click the workspace section.

-Then update the name to be “CT = ” then your character’s name.
+Then update the name to be “CT =” then your character’s name.

 Share your workspace with me.